tiktok/knit/README.md

 ### Setup for other JVM applications

-Knit has isolated with Android transform process, you can apply Knit plugin for other JVM applications.
+Knit is isolated from the Android transform process, you can apply Knit plugin for other JVM applications.

 1. Add classpath to your project's buildscript `build.gradle`.